Refinitiv/refinitiv-ui/documents/src/pages/elements/combo-box.md

 // Keep the reference to the default renderer const defaultRenderer = new ComboBoxRenderer(comboBox);
-// store reference to flag for easy access.
-// Use WeakMap to not care about memory leaks const flagMap = new WeakMap();
+// Keep track flag elements after creating to avoid memory leak and re-render the same flag const flagMap = new WeakMap();

 // Create a re-useable renderer that shows Flags next to the country